markdaniel1982/ttlf_pp1/README.md

 ## Testing
 ### HTML
-All pages have passed through an HTML validator any any errors have been corrected.
+All pages have passed through an HTML validator.
+A few minor issues were corrected, including a few stray end tags to be removed after re-ordering code.

 ![HTML Validation](documentation/images/html_validation.png "HTML Validation")

 ### CSS
 The css has also been passed through a validator.
+A few minor issues were corrected, including a few stray end tags to be removed after re-ordering code.

 ![CSS Validation](documentation/images/css_validation.png "CSS Validation")

 ### Responsivity

 All pages have been regularly checked for any responsivity issues throughout the project to ensure that all required elements were responsive to allow them to be clearly seen on all devices.
 Any issues were found and debugged using the devtools in the Chrome browser.

 One of the main issues I had was items overlapping on the home page when viewed on smaller devices.
 This was fixed using Chrome Devtools to diagnose the problem, usually with position, margins or padding, and then implimented in the relevant code.

 ### Lighthouse
 * Desktop